 Welcome and Introduction

-We look forward to welcoming you to the University of Oxford’s and the BSSM’s 16th International Conference on Advances in Experimental Mechanics.
-It will be a pleasure to welcome you to Oxford for a face-to-face conference, after such a long period of remote interactions.
+We look forward to welcoming you to the University of Glasgow for the BSSM’s 17th International Conference on Advances in Experimental Mechanics.
+It will be a pleasure to welcome you to Glasgow and to Scotland.

-The exhibition will be taking place in the foyer of the Ruth Deech Building on Wednesday 7 September.
+The exhibition will be taking place on Thursday 31 August.

-Look out for the BSSM flags at the entrance to St Anne’s College and the Ruth Deech Building
+Look out for the BSSM flags at the entrance to Glasgow University Union

 Throughout the conference there is an Event Support Team on duty to help you.
 Please look for the distinctive blue tee shirts.